rach7777/monax-may/content/blog/2014/2014-12-17-smart-v-legal.md

 ## So we followed another path.

-At Eris Industries, we were cautiously skeptical during Bitcoinmania.
+We were cautiously skeptical during Bitcoinmania.
 Don't get me wrong, we like Bitcoin as much as anyone else.
 And if Bitcoin were the only successful blockchain network in existence, ever, then it might have made sense to go out and buy as many as we could and hope it went up in price.

 That was too easy.
 We knew that if we could crack **smart contracts**, it would be possible to secure a distributed blockchain without needing to follow Bitcoin's security model.